-Each Fund uses Advantage Futures LLC ("Advantage"), Marex Capital Markets Inc. ("Marex"), StoneX Financial Inc. ("StoneX"), Straits Financial LLC, RBC Capital Markets LLC ("RBC Capital") and Dorman Trading LLC ("Dorman"), each in its capacity as a registered FCM, as its FCM.
-Each serves as a clearing broker to the Trust and a Fund and as such arranges for the execution and clearing of a Fund's futures transactions.
+Each Fund uses Advantage Futures LLC ("Advantage"), Marex Capital Markets Inc. ("Marex"), StoneX Financial Inc. ("StoneX"), Straits Financial LLC, RBC Capital Markets LLC ("RBC Capital"), Clear Street LLC ("Clear Street"), and ADM Investor Services, Inc. ("ADMIS"), each in its capacity as a registered FCM, as its FCM.
+Each FCM, except RBC Capital, serves as a clearing broker to the Trust and each Fund and as such arranges for the clearing of a Fund's futures transactions.
+RBC Capital, serves as an executing broker to the Trust and each Fund and as such arranges for the execution of a Fund's futures transactions.

 Each FCM acts as clearing broker for many other funds and individuals.
 A variety of executing brokers may execute futures transactions on behalf of the Funds.
 The executing brokers will give up all such transactions to an FCM.